Are you one of those adults who

 · Made unusual purchases, such as buying more than one subscription to the same magazine, entering an unusually large number of contests, or increasing purchases from television advertisements?

-· Figure out what financial benefits are provided by your parents’ Social Security and pension.
-Determine if they are eligible for other financial programs.
+by your parents’ Social Security and pension.
+Determine if they are eligible

-· Ensure that each family member has a living will.
+for other financial programs.· Ensure that each family member has a living will.
 Know where all your parents’ insurance policies, wills, trust documents, tax returns, investment and banking records are located.

 · Investigate what type of long term care insurance coverage may be best for your parents or for yourself!
 Generally, premiums are lower when policies are purchased at younger ages.